mattiaverga/OpenNGC/README.md

  - All object types: coordinates are taken from NED; magnitudes are taken from SIMBAD.

- - Galaxies (G | GGroup | GPair | Gtrpl): major axis, minor axis and position angle are taken from SIMBAD; surface brightness and Hubble classification are taken from LEDA.
+ - Galaxies (G | GGroup | GPair | Gtrpl): major axis, minor axis and position angle are taken from SIMBAD (usually from 2MASS measures, so they're referred to IR, not visual);
+   surface brightness and Hubble classification are taken from LEDA.

  - Star clusters (OCl | GCl | *Ass | Cl+N): where available, diameters and
    position angle are taken from the following HEASARC tables: mwsc [central_radius];